Dr. Jason Crumpton recently participated in the Green Chemistry in Education Workshop at the University of Oregon.

 Josh Welfare ’16 received a Schewel grant to fund his senior honors thesis.

 In addition, I have the chemistry department professors to thank for pushing me to apply to graduate school.
 Without their support I would probably not have pursued a Master’s degree in Forensic Science and would not have the rewarding career that I have today.
-Thank you Lynchburg College faculty!
+Thank you University of Lynchburg faculty!